mozilla/webpay/README.rst

     adb push profile/user.js /data/local/
     adb reboot

-When B2G reboots you should be configured to make payments against the configured dev servers.
+When B2G reboots you should be ready to make payments against the configured dev servers.

 Configuring Marketplace